docmd-io/docs/docmd-main/v08/en/plugins/git.md

 ## Localisation

-The plugin includes built-in translations for English, German, and Chinese.
+The plugin includes built-in translations for several common languages (English, German, Chinese, Korean, and others).
+The full set of bundled locales is maintained in the [source repository](external:https://github.com/docmd-io/docmd/tree/main/packages/plugins/git/i18n).
 Custom strings can be provided through the [UI Localisation](../configuration/localisation/ui-strings.md) system.